Madison Grant: Nordicism

-Grant was the author of the once much-read book The Passing of the Great Race (1916), an elaborate work of racial hygiene attempting to explain the racial history of Europe.
+Grant was the author of the once much-read book The Passing of the Great Race (1916), an elaborate work of racial hygiene that claimed to give an account of the anthropological history of Europe.
 The most significant of Grant's concerns was with the changing "stock" of American immigration of the early 20th century (characterized by increased numbers of immigrants from Southern Europe and Eastern Europe, as opposed to Western Europe and Northern Europe), Passing of the Great Race was a "racial" interpretation of contemporary anthropology and history, stating race as the basic motor of civilization.

 Similar ideas were proposed by prehistorian Gustaf Kossinna in Germany.
 Grant promoted the idea of the "Nordic race", a loosely defined biological-cultural grouping rooted in Scandinavia, as the key social group responsible for human development; thus the subtitle of the book was The racial basis of European history.
 As an avid eugenicist, Grant further advocated the separation, quarantine, and eventual collapse of "undesirable" traits and "worthless race types" from the human gene pool and the promotion, spread, and eventual restoration of desirable traits and "worthwhile race types" conducive to Nordic society.